Back to The Mycelial Grimoire

 Why Raised Beds Win for Most New Gardeners

-A raised bed solves four of the five problems that defeat first-year gardeners: bad native soil, poor drainage, compaction from foot traffic, and weeds creeping in from the lawn.
-It doesn’t solve light — you still need to put it where the sun is.
-But it solves almost everything else by isolating a defined volume of good soil that you control.
+A raised bed answers four of the five problems that defeat a first-year garden — bad native soil, poor drainage, compaction from foot traffic, weeds creeping in from the lawn.
+It does not answer light; you still have to set it where the sun falls.
+Everything else it handles by giving you a defined volume of good soil that you, and not the previous thirty years, control.

 Raised beds are also kinder on your back, which matters more than people admit.
 A bed at 24 inches is gardenable standing up with a long-handled tool.
 A bed at 12 inches is gardenable sitting on its edge.
 A row of soil at ground level requires kneeling and bending, which is the difference between gardening forever and quitting gardening after one summer.